 Existing jurisprudence from international, regional, and national courts, on prosecution or administrative proceedings in such cases

 While legislations in India are slightly nuanced in their understanding and treatment of online abuse, judicial decisions regarding the same are not always so.
 A telling example is the body of jurisprudence pertaining to intermediary liability in India.
-Section 79 of the IT Act makes intermediaries liable for content of third parties in two scenarios: - where the intermediaries have had aided in the publication of the unlawful third party content, and where the intermediaries do not comply with a government order requiring the removal of certain third party content.
+Section 79 of the IT Act makes intermediaries liable for content of third parties in two scenarios: where the intermediaries have had aided in the publication of the unlawful third party content, and where the intermediaries do not comply with a government order requiring the removal of certain third party content.
 The Supreme Court of India, in Shreya Singhal v.
-Union of India, read down Section 79, and states that intermediaries can only be made liable for non-compliance with court orders or government notifications that require them to remove certain content.
+Union of India, read down the rules under Section 79, and stated that intermediaries can only be made liable for non-compliance with court orders or government notifications that require them to remove certain content.